wilsonmar/oss-perf/README.md

 The dilemma is that these are two different types of scripting efforts, typically using different programming languages and different tools.

-The problem is that because performance testing tools focus on file transfers, they do not report delays caused by JavaScript client-rendering.
+The problem is that because performance testing tools focus on *file transfer time*, they do not report time for JavaScript client-rendering, which grows more over time as more work is being done client-side over time.

 <a target="_blank" href="https://cloud.githubusercontent.com/assets/300046/9830052/ed39d31e-58d4-11e5-8ba3-92a536fb1e48.png">
 <img src="https://cloud.githubusercontent.com/assets/300046/9830052/ed39d31e-58d4-11e5-8ba3-92a536fb1e48.png"></a>

-This chart shows how significantly <strong>JMeter under-reorts response times</strong>.
+This chart shows how significantly <strong>JMeter can under-report response times</strong>.

 ## Under load

-Contents of this repo was used to generate statistics for the chart agove.
+Contents of this repo was used to generate statistics for not just

 <img alt="truperf_load" src="https://cloud.githubusercontent.com/assets/300046/9831874/f6a32c6e-591c-11e5-949b-607fcd2ead6b.png">